Caravans to the Outer Worlds

-Caravans to the Outer Worlds is an EP by Norwegian extreme metal band Enslaved, released 1 October 2021 by Nuclear Blast.
+Caravans to the Outer Worlds is the fourth EP by Norwegian extreme metal band Enslaved, released 1 October 2021 by Nuclear Blast.

 Background

 The EP was constructed as a musical and lyrical bridge between Enslaved's previous studio album, Utgard (2020), and their next studio album in the future.
 According to lead songwriter Ivar Bjørnson, "After Utgard, the path ahead cleared itself - and we followed; past, present and future melted together in an EP that marks one giant leap for us.
 Into…" The EP was arranged in the form of a classical suite, with two long compositions and two intermezzos.

-The EP's songs were used as the centerpiece for a special concert called The Otherworldly Big Band Experience, in collaboration with progressive rock band Shannon Elephant.
+The EP's songs were used as the centerpiece for a special concert called The Otherworldly Big Band Experience, in collaboration with progressive rock band Shaman Elephant.
 The song "Ruun II - The Epitaph" references the band's 2006 album Ruun.
 The title track "Caravans to the Outer Worlds" reappeared on the band's 2023 studio album Heimdal.